LeDragoX/Win-Debloat-Tools/README.md

   - The Latest GPU driver updater.
 For `Intel (DSA)` and `NVIDIA`, `NVIDIA GeForce Experience (Winget)` (Except AMD);
 - `Install Gaming Dependencies`: Install all Gaming Dependencies required to play games (DirectX, VC++ 2005+ (x86 & x64), .NET Framework). ([`install-gaming-dependencies.ps1`](./src/scripts/install-gaming-dependencies.ps1));
 - `Install Selected`: Install the selected apps by marking the checkbox(es);
-- `Uninstall Mode`: Default as OFF, clicking this will switch the `Install Selected` button to `Uninstall Selected` and uninstall every selected apps (Advice: Blue colored buttons will not be able to uninstall completely and WSL UWP Apps, but WSL Distros will be unregistered);
+- `Uninstall Mode`: Default as OFF, clicking this will switch the `Install Selected` button to `Uninstall Selected` and uninstall every selected apps (Advice: Blue colored buttons may not be able to uninstall completely and WSL UWP Apps, but WSL Distros will be unregistered);

 </details>